A 4 session “virtual” webinar* that you can participate in LIVE or listen to at your convenience!

 Come join us on this journey.

-- 4 Thursday teleconference calls from 7 pm – 8:30 pm PACIFIC TIME.
-PLEASE NOTE SLIGHT TIME CHANGE.
-(All calls will be recorded so if you miss a class or the time doesn’t work, you can listen anytime at your own convenience.)
+- 4 webinar sessions from 6 pm – 7:00 pm PACIFIC TIME.
+(All sessions will be recorded so if you miss a class or the time doesn’t work, you can listen anytime at your own convenience.)